-To avoid this problem, CollabRunJava keeps a suspended class table to record classes which contain active break points.
+To avoid this problem, CollabRunJava keeps a suspended class table to record classes that contain active break points.
 It also checks the interpretation commands and the commands sent by the collaboration communication channel.
 If these commands relate to the classes recorded in the suspended class table, they will be saved in a command queue.
 The commands in the queue will be processed when the related classes continue to execute.
 In the current situation, we can only examine whether the commands relate to the classes in only one level deep.
 Related commands cannot always be intercepted correctly.
 This is a major issue to be solved in the future.

-4.6.
-Visualization Component Interface
+4.6 Visualization Component Interface

-We provide a GeoDrawing bean by default plug-in component to drawing the geometric algorithms and let users to dynamic modify, debug algorithms as section 3 described.
-In order to develop customize visualization components with the above functionalities, the visualization components must implement an interface, called VisualRuntimeInterface, thus these beans can interact with CollabRunJava.
-The interface defines the behavior of insert/delete annotation codes, insert/delete monitor variables, and add variable monitor listeners.
-The more details will be described in next section.
+We provide a default plug-in component, called the GeoDrawing bean, to draw geometric algorithms and let users dynamically modify and debug algorithms as described in Section 3.
+In order to develop customized visualization components with the above functionalities, the visualization components must implement an interface, called VisualRuntimeInterface.
+Thus these beans can interact with CollabRunJava.
+The interface defines the behavior of annotation code insertion/deletion, monitor variable insertion/deletion, and variable monitor listener addition.
+The details will be described in next section.